pineunity/apmec/doc/source/reference/mistral_workflows_usage_guide.rst

   | Updated at        | 2016-07-29 15:16:45                  |
   +-------------------+--------------------------------------+

-Gather VNF ID from execution output data.
+Gather MEA ID from execution output data.

 ::